 Hughenden's Second World War story

 A secret wartime past is revealed in our new permanent display with interactive exhibits and eye-witness accounts.
 The display is located in rooms used during Second World War that have never before been opened to the public.
-Experience the wartime displays in our ice house bunker and find out why Hughenden was high on Hitler's hit list.
+Experience the wartime displays in our ice house bunker and find out why Hughenden was high on Hitler's list of top targets.